fakiolinho/laravel-gravatar/README.md

 If you're displaying Gravatars on a page that is being served over SSL, then you'll want to serve your Gravatars via SSL as well.
 To achieve this just set this to true.

 Default value: false

+## License ##

+All code created by foinikas is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 For more information about the default options Gravatar's API provides visit [Gravatar](http://el.gravatar.com/site/implement/)